SylaneCpn/dart_web_application_template/README.md

 ```

-Here we just change the text that use the updated text.
+Here we just change the text that use the updated state.

 ### Update UI from extenal state